kallaway/100-days-of-code/r1-log.md

-#100DaysOfCode Log - Round 1 - Alumakankaleanda Sh
+#100DaysOfCode Log - Round 1 - Alumanda Shakankale

 The log of my #100DaysOfCode challenge.
 Started on [January 13, Sunday, 2019].